DataMa-Solutions/docs/core_app/new/admin/Power_BI_privacy_policy.md

 ## 5. Cookies and Tracking Technologies
-In our commitment to user privacy, the DataMa Power BI Extension refrains from using cookies or other tracking technologies.
+In our commitment to user privacy, the Datama Power BI Extension refrains from using cookies or other tracking technologies.
 We do monitor the quantity of calculations executed by the extension, but this data remains entirely anonymous and unlinked to individual users.

 ## 6. Third-party Access